shdkpr2008/fetcher/README.md

 A details description of components, libraries, assumptions and task is available at https://www.notion.so/shdkpr2008/Autify-Technical-Assignment-f52e09ce30e546bf8ccee532b69402c0

-## BrowserLess
+## Headless
-This is a browser-less build, for network please check main/master.
+This is a headless browser build, for network please check main/master.

 ## Prerequisite
 - Go (v1.19.3)